Canon R vs Nikon D4S

 Studio photographers will appreciate that the Nikon D4S (unlike the Canon R) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The Canon R is a recent model that features in the current product line-up of Canon.
-In contrast, the D4S has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D4S has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D4S was succeeded by the Nikon D5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the Canon R and D4S can be found, respectively, in the Canon R Manual (free pdf) or the online Nikon D4S Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon R and the Nikon D4S?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.